ITU-BDSA23-GROUP9/Chirp/docs/report.md

 In this report we have only made use of the LLM's: ChatGPT and CoPilot.

-**ChatGPT**: has been used to understand the theory behind some of the features which we have implemented, and generally not to generate code, unless specified as co-writer.
+**ChatGPT**: has been used to understand the theory behind some of the features which we have implemented, and generally not to generate code, unless implictly specified as co-writer.

 **CoPilot**: was only used in the later stages of the process to speed up code-writing-proces when writing generic code.
 (We decided in the beginning that we would follow Rasmus' reccomendation of writing code without CoPilot, when we were learning the basics of C#. - kan slettes)